Holidays and Mental Health Tips

 Being grateful for the positive things or people in your life is a healthy way to focus on the good while staying clear of the bad.

-Avoid Addiction Triggers For Sobriety and Good Mental Health During the Holidays
+Avoid Addiction Triggers for Better Holidays and Mental Health

 Struggling with a substance use disorder for drugs or alcohol during the holidays can be especially challenging.